DUI

 Definition of DUI Conviction

 When a person is convicted for DUI violations, it means that the accused person is found guilty of violating applicable DUI laws.
-In the United States, every state and the District of Columbia has laws in place that makes it illegal for any person to operate a motor vehicle while intoxicated or under the influence of a controlled substance.
+In the United States, every state and the District of Columbia have laws in place that makes it illegal for any person to operate a motor vehicle while intoxicated or under the influence of a controlled substance.
+If you need legal advice and assistance, contact DUI lawyers.

 DUI Sentencing Process